 This is a common question, so here’s an example of what portfolio management looks like in IT.
 An IT portfolio manager will generally look at three main things:

-In a large organization, IT or software portfolio management will draw not only from technology portfolios themselves, but also from related disciplines including enterprise architecture, business case analysis, program management, and performance management.
+In a large organization, IT or software portfolio management will draw not only from technology portfolios themselves but also from related disciplines.
+These may include enterprise project portfolio architecture, business case analysis, program management, and performance management.
 Even so, IT portfolio managers will still follow the same types of portfolio management processes listed above.

 Project Portfolio Management Software

 Choosing the right project portfolio management software and tools is often the key to successful PPM.
-Our list of the best project portfolio management software will help you find the best one for your situation and how many projects you have.
+Hence, our list of the best project portfolio management software will help you find the best one for your situation and number of projects you have.

 Before diving into PPM software or project portfolio management tools, check out the demos and free trials offered by many portfolio tracking software providers.
 And if you realize you don’t need a PPM tool but just a PM tool, you’ll find there are simpler project management tools that let you do many things like manage tasks and teams across multiple projects.